tylersavitsky/tylersavitsky/README.md

 Passionate about artificial intelligence 🤖, Large Language Models (LLMs), and deploying performant applications at scale ⚡ .

-Deep expertise in JavaScript, with experience in React, Redux, Node.js/Express, SQL and NoSQL.
+Deep expertise in JavaScript/TypeScript, with experience in React, Redux, Node.js/Express, SQL and NoSQL.

 <!--
 **booleanmagus/booleanmagus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.